-211 Mr. Schoefmann stated that he does not have any new updates that have not already been shared.
-212 213 He asked Mr. Blomquist when striping is due for Park Ave.
+Mr. Schoefmann stated that he does not have any new updates that have not already been shared.
+He asked Mr. Blomquist when striping is due for Park Ave.
 Mr. Blomquist replied that it is tied into the Cheshire Rail Trail Phase III project, which is tied up in the Railroad Bureau.
-Any time 214 they do a project on a State facility they have to sign a Memorandum of Understanding (MOU) 215 with the State's Trails Bureau, which gives the City permission to do construction and turns over 216 the maintenance and use to the City.
-They have about a half dozen of those MOUs, through the 217 various projects they have done.
-The MOUs used to be 5-year agreements, theoretically renewed 218 every 5 years.
-The State has never renewed them, so theoretically, Keene should have stopped 219 using the trail systems, but people just continue, because they figure that unless either party says 220 "stop," they will assume everyone is going by the original MOUs.
-The Railroad Bureau's idea 221 was to consolidate all of those MOUs into one, with automatic renewal, which the City thought 222 was great.
-However, the Railroad Bureau also wanted to give the City the trails the City has not 223 done any work on yet, and the South Bridge.
-The City's lawyer and insurance company are 224 asking why, because that is a liability they have not earned yet.
-It makes perfect sense for the 225 City to be liable after they do construction, but why would the City want to be liable for unbuilt 226 sections of trails owned by the State?
-The City is pushing back, and they are still going back and 227 forth about it.
-Thus, until they get agreement completed, they cannot award the Cheshire Rail 228 Trail Phase III project.
-229
+Any time they do a project on a State facility they have to sign a Memorandum of Understanding (MOU) with the State's Trails Bureau, which gives the City permission to do construction and turns over the maintenance and use to the City.
+They have about a half dozen of those MOUs, through the various projects they have done.
+The MOUs used to be 5-year agreements, theoretically renewed every 5 years.
+The State has never renewed them, so theoretically, Keene should have stopped using the trail systems, but people just continue, because they figure that unless either party says "stop," they will assume everyone is going by the original MOUs.
+The Railroad Bureau's idea was to consolidate all of those MOUs into one, with automatic renewal, which the City thought was great.
+However, the Railroad Bureau also wanted to give the City the trails the City has not done any work on yet, and the South Bridge.
+The City's lawyer and insurance company are asking why, because that is a liability they have not earned yet.
+It makes perfect sense for the City to be liable after they do construction, but why would the City want to be liable for unbuilt sections of trails owned by the State?
+The City is pushing back, and they are still going back and forth about it.
+Thus, until they get agreement completed, they cannot award the Cheshire Rail Trail Phase III project.

 Mr. Redfern asked if constituents can contact their District 10 Senator and make them aware of this problem/hang-up.
-Mr. Blomquist replied that he cannot stop anyone from contacting their

-- 232 this problem/hang-up.
-Mr. Biomquist replied that he cannot stop anyone from contacting their233 Senator, but he does not know what the politics of this are.
+Mr. Blomquist replied that he cannot stop anyone from contacting their Senator, but he does not know what the politics of this are.
 Brief discussion continued.
-Mr. - Blomquist stated that he cannot say yes or no; he is just sharing this information about why they - 234 Bioinquist stated that he cannot say y - 236
+Mr. Blomquist stated that he cannot say yes or no; he is just sharing this information about why they are stuck right now.

 Mr. Redfern stated that last he heard of this project, it came out over budget and they were resubmitting bids.
-He asked if it is correct that those came back favorable, and if the only holdup now is this issue with the State.
-Mr. Blomquist replied yes, as soon as this is resolved the
+He asked if it is correct that those came back favorable, and if the only hold-up now is this issue with the State.
+Mr. Blomquist replied yes, as soon as this is resolved the City can award the contract and they can do something this year.